sarthakmandal237/Network-Security-Internship-DRDO/README.md

-######Internship at SAG Lab, DRDO New Delhi - Network Security
+Network Security Internship at SAG Lab, DRDO New Delhi Overview
-Overview
-During my internship at the Scientific Analysis Group (SAG) Lab, Defence Research and Development Organisation (DRDO), New Delhi, I had the opportunity to work on critical projects that contributed to advancements in the field of network security.
-This experience equipped me with practical knowledge of network protocols, security measures, and both wired and wireless network simulations.
-Below are some of the key areas I worked on during my internship.
+This repository contains the work completed during the Network Security Internship at the Scientific Analysis Group (SAG) Lab, Defence Research and Development Organisation (DRDO), New Delhi.
+The internship provided hands-on experience in various network security protocols, simulations, and vulnerability assessments, contributing to the defense technology sector.

-Key Learnings & Contributions
+Key Learnings and Projects
+1. OSI Model and Network Security
-OSI Model Layers
+OSI Model
-Overview: Gained in-depth understanding of the seven OSI layers and their role in network communication and security.
+Studied the 7-layer OSI model, focusing on:
+Understanding the functionalities and importance of each layer in networking.
-Security Focus: Emphasized securing layers 3 (Network Layer), 4 (Transport Layer), and 7 (Application Layer) using modern encryption and security protocols.
+Security protocols across different layers, with emphasis on Layer 3 (Network Layer), Layer 4 (Transport Layer), and Layer 7 (Application Layer).
+2. SSL and TLS Protocols
-SSL/TLS (Secure Sockets Layer/Transport Layer Security)
+Secure Sockets Layer (SSL)
-SSL: Implemented SSL protocols to establish encrypted links between servers and clients.
+Implemented SSL to establish secure and encrypted communication links between clients and servers.

-TLS: Worked with the more advanced TLS protocols to enhance network security, ensuring data privacy and integrity during communication.
+Transport Layer Security (TLS)
+Advanced the security layer by implementing TLS protocols, enhancing encryption standards to protect data integrity and confidentiality.

-Diffie-Hellman Key Exchange Algorithm
+3. Diffie-Hellman Key Exchange Algorithm
-Overview: Studied and applied the Diffie-Hellman algorithm to securely exchange cryptographic keys over an insecure network.
+Implemented the Diffie-Hellman algorithm to securely exchange cryptographic keys over unsecured networks.
+Worked on key management and secure transmission to ensure the protection of sensitive data.
+4. Nmap and Network Scanning
 Nmap (Network Mapper)
-Vulnerability Assessment: Conducted comprehensive network scans using Nmap to identify vulnerabilities and map out networks for security assessments.
-Nmap Working Protocol: Gained insights into Nmap’s functionality, its various scanning techniques (TCP, UDP, SYN scans), and how it works across different network layers.
+Performed vulnerability assessments using Nmap to:
+Map out network structures.
+Identify open ports and services.
+Analyze potential vulnerabilities through TCP, UDP, and SYN scans.
+Nmap Working Protocol
+Studied how Nmap operates across different network layers, leveraging its advanced features for deep security scans.
+5. Wireless Sensor Networks (WSN)
-Wireless Sensor Networks (WSNs)
+Explored security challenges in Wireless Sensor Networks (WSN):
-Network Security: Explored security challenges and potential attacks in wireless sensor networks (WSNs), focusing on ensuring communication integrity and resilience against attacks.
+Addressed communication security.
+Mitigated threats like eavesdropping, data tampering, and routing attacks in wireless sensor environments.
-Wired Network Simulations
+6. Wired Network Simulations
-Static Routing (Four Routers in Cisco Packet Tracer): Configured static routing for a network topology involving four routers, ensuring optimal data flow and network stability.
+Static Routing Simulation
+Configured and simulated a network with four routers using Static Routing in Cisco Packet Tracer, ensuring efficient routing paths.

+Dynamic Routing Simulation (RIP Protocol)
-Dynamic Routing (Routing Information Protocol - RIP): Simulated dynamic routing using RIP in Cisco Packet Tracer, automating route advertisement and optimizing network performance.
+Implemented Routing Information Protocol (RIP) in Cisco Packet Tracer, automating the exchange of routing information and improving network efficiency.

+VLAN Configuration
-VLAN Configuration using CLI in Cisco Packet Tracer: Implemented VLAN segmentation using CLI commands in Cisco Packet Tracer to enhance network management and security.
+Set up VLANs using CLI commands in Cisco Packet Tracer to optimize network management and segment networks for enhanced security and performance.

-Wireless Network Simulations
+7. Wireless Network Simulations
+Wireless Network Topology
-Wireless Network Topology: Created and simulated wireless network topologies, focusing on optimizing communication and data flow within wireless infrastructures.
+Simulated wireless network topologies, focusing on configuring devices, establishing communication protocols, and analyzing network performance.

+Wormhole Attack Simulation
-Wormhole Attack Simulation: Simulated a wormhole attack to understand its impact on wireless networks and devise countermeasures.
+Simulated a Wormhole Attack in wireless networks to understand its effects on data transmission and develop countermeasures.

-Blackhole Attack Simulation: Simulated a blackhole attack in wireless networks and implemented strategies to mitigate the damage caused by such attacks.
+Blackhole Attack Simulation
+Simulated a Blackhole Attack, a network-layer attack that drops all data packets, and studied mitigation strategies for securing wireless networks.

 Certification
-I successfully completed the internship and received certification from DRDO, marking a significant milestone in my career in network security.
+Successfully completed the internship and earned a certification from DRDO, marking a significant step toward building a strong foundation in network security.